 - Mac®-based attendees: Required: Mac OS® X 10.5 or newer

 - Mobile attendees: Required: iPhone®, iPad®, Android™ phone or Android tablet (See the GoToMeeting Webinar Apps)

-You may also send an email to Sandra for additional assistance.
+You may send an email to Mr. Kris Kleinschmidt for technical assistance.

 MP3 Audio Files